VitaliiDeveloper/Coordinator-Pattern/README.md

 Also this comment you can find in **twine.sh**

-#### Then you need clean build this app, because you will have a lot of warning on start.
+#### Then you need clean build this app because you will have a lot of warning on start.
 Why?

 Simple answer - ENUM

-Yep, for easy using twine, was added **LocalizationsKeyGeneration.py** which generete for you localization keys =)
+Yep, for easy using twine, was added **LocalizationsKeyGeneration.py** which generate for you localization keys =)

 #### And That's it :)

-### Oh no, you also need to change develop team as always:)
+### Oh no, you also need to change developer team as always:)